-- Superpowers which help us learn and develop:

-- Independence, Resilience and Brain Power
+Superpowers which help us learn and develop: Independence, Resilience, Brain Power and Creativity

-- All underpinned by Creativity

 Learning at Home

 Reading - will be sent home with your child weekly.
 Please comment on Seesaw so we know that your child has read to you.
 As reading is a vital life skill, here at Thurnham we encourage a strong partnership between parents, students and staff to build your child's confidence and ability when reading.
 It takes time and commitment from all parties and it is important that all involved know their role.